 34. The Planning and Licensing Committees discharge important regulatory functions.
-Annual training is provided to those Members who sit on these Committees so that they are fully aware of their obligations and legislative changes and developments, to be able to perform their respective roles and responsibilities.
-This training is mandatory for all Members appointed to serve on these Committees.
+Ongoing training is provided to those Members who sit on these Committees so that they are fully aware of their obligations and legislative changes and developments, to be able to perform their respective roles and responsibilities.
+Induction training is mandatory for all Members appointed to serve on these Committees and once undertaken, is valid for the current four year term of office (up to May, 2021).
 Members who have not attended the training, are not permitted to take part in these meetings.